jcruz0x/chargen/bookdata/md/human.md

 with origins far beyond the reach of any single human's memory.

-A lot of humans have a dash of nonhuman blood. revealing hints of elf, orc, or other lineages.
+A lot of humans have a dash of nonhuman blood, revealing hints of elf, orc, or other lineages.
 Humans reach adulthood in their late teens and rarely live even a single century.